gruhn/vue-qrcode-reader/README.md

 [![npm](https://img.shields.io/npm/v/vue-qrcode-reader.svg) ![npm](https://img.shields.io/npm/dm/vue-qrcode-reader.svg)](https://www.npmjs.com/package/vue-qrcode-reader)
 [![vue2](https://img.shields.io/badge/vue-2.x-brightgreen.svg)](https://vuejs.org/)

 A Vue.js component, accessing the device camera and allowing users to read QR-Codes, within the browser.
 It utilizes WebRTC, which only works in secure context (i.e. **HTTPS**).

 # Usage

 As soon as it's mounted, this component will ask the user for permisson to access his device camera (back camera if available).
+Even if the user granted permission earlier, some time might pass between mounting and the moment the camera stream is loaded.
+Until then you might want to show a preloader.
+Just listen to the `stream-loaded` event.

-The video stream is displayed and continuously scanned for QR-Codes.
+Once the stream is loaded, it is displayed and continuously scanned for QR-Codes.
 Results are indicated by the `capture` event.

 ```html
 <qrcode-reader @capture="onCapture"></qrcode-reader>